2girls1comp/TowardsATheoryOfThePhotoDaddy/README.md

 https://www.youtube.com/watch?v=vhiKpL8AlOg

 INSTALLATION:
-- Copy "towardsAPhilosophyOfThePhotoDaddy.dll" and the "flusser" folder into your scripts folder (if you don't have one, create it) in your GTA V root folder
+- Copy "towardsAPhilosophyOfThePhotoDaddy.dll" and the "flusser" folder into your scripts folder (if you don't have one, create it) in your GTA V root folder.

 INSTRUCTIONS:
 - press L to toggle the mod ON/OFF